Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 In an effort to be as thorough as possibile during the design of this app, we adhered to an iterative step-by-step research and design process.
 This process included problem statement definition, competitive analysis, persona-based research, QOC assessment, paper prototyping, wireframing, usability testing, and interaction design.

 Everyone participated in the ideation and problem definition phase, and once we began research the tasks were divided.
 I focused on defining the user personas and scenarios during the research phase.
 I worked on designing and constructing the paper prototypes.
-For the final prototype, I worked extensively on mapping the screens in InVision and making the prototype function interactively.
+For the final prototype, I worked extensively on mapping the screens in InVision and making the prototype functional.

 As mentionied in the introdution, the Happenings App prototype was the culmination of a semester-long project for SI 487 - Interaction Design Studio.
 Throughout the course of the project, we...